6mea/test/a.-Creating-a-level.md

     Currently `.jpg` and `.png` formats are supported.

-    It is recommended to use a `.jpg` file and keep the file size below 1 MB.
+    It is recommended to use a `.jpg` file and keep the file size below 2 MB.
+Resolution above 1920px * 1080px is preferred.

 - **a chart text file**